IndianIndian Beers

 Kingfisher and Cobra

+Kingfisher and Cobra beers are making great in-roads into the UK market.
 The United Breweries Group, which owns the Kingfisher label, has 19 domestic brewing operations and satellite operations in New York State and the UK.
 Between the two of them, they quench customer thirst throughout the world, from the Caribbean through to the Far East.
 The United Breweries Group has won many accolades due to its 4.8% ABV premium product.

 Cobra was established in London in the late 1980s.
 Since then it has expanded its range from the original 5% ABV lager to include fruity, light and super premium 8% products, along with a non-alcoholic brew.